birnstiel/azimuthal_profile/README.md

 To install it, clone it and then inside the folder call

     pip install -e .

+After installation, it should be possible to call

+	azimuthal_widget

-Examples are in the [notebooks folder](notebooks/).
+to get an interactive figure.
+Further examples are in the [notebooks folder](notebooks/).
 The notebook can be converted into an executable script like this:

     jupyter nbconvert --to python azimuthal.ipynb